tiagohm/checkdigit/README.md

 # Checksum

-A set of checksum algorithms for data integrity validation.
+A set of check digit algorithms used for error detection on identification numbers.

 ## Algorithms